 Overview Of The Different Gallery Types

 There are 6 different types of WordPress Carousel Slider in the Jetpack plugin.
-In addition to the live examples of these galleries, which you can find here.
 Below you can find a smaller preview and some other things to keep in mind for each type.
 To give you an overview and help you to decide which is best for your needs.

 Thumbnail Grid – Works best with the Thumbnail size, other sizes will break the uniform layout unless all your images are resized to the same dimensions.